8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 Limitations:

-• Requires 25+ plugins for modern SEO and performance standards
+• Requires 25+ plugins to hit modern SEO and performance standards

 • Security target.
-WordPress is the #1 target for hackers
+WordPress is the most-targeted CMS for hackers, by volume

 • Maintenance burden.
-Weekly updates, plugin conflicts, performance optimization
+Weekly updates, plugin conflicts, and performance tuning

 3. Webflow

-Best for: Design-focused teams building complete marketing sites
+Best for: Design-focused teams building a complete marketing site

 Webflow is a visual website builder that produces professional sites without code.
-Its blog functionality exists but is secondary to page building.
+Blog functionality exists but is secondary to page building.

 Strengths: